peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

         byte[] data,
         PeterO.Cbor.CBOREncodeOptions options);

-Generates a CBOR object from an array of CBOR-encoded bytes.
+Generates a CBOR object from an array of CBOR-encoded bytes, using the given  `CBOREncodeOptions`  object to control the decoding process.

 <b>Parameters:</b>